 Green Tea and Matcha – Mother Nature’s Precious Gifts for a Healthy Body, Mind, and Spirit

-Lately, green tea has become so mainstream in people’s food vocabulary that you practically see the ingredient everywhere!
+Lately, green tea and matcha have become so mainstream in people’s food vocabulary that you practically see the ingredients everywhere!

 From the non-dairy delicious iced tea blends (like the one that I’m sipping right now) to the matcha green tea powder form in decadent green tea chocolate cake and cupcakes like these little guys that always seem to make my mouth water!